-IFRC at centenary climate and health conference in Cannes: a call for ‘inspiration, resolve, leadership’17/04/2019 - by the Climate Centre
+IFRC at centenary climate and health conference in Cannes: a call for ‘inspiration, resolve, leadership’

 The major global conference on climate and health organized by the French Red Cross in the Mediterranean city of Cannes ended yesterday.
 Described in an opening address as “the first humanitarian COP” by FRC President Jean-Jacques Eledjam, the two-day World Conference on Health and Climate Change aimed to link global ambitions on climate with the experience of the Red Cross Red Crescent network and its partners.